pierregueroult/squireal/README.md

    - Make sure you clone the repository in the root of your apache server (e.g. `htdocs` for XAMPP).
 2. Setup the project
    - Create a `.env` file in the root of the project and fill in the required environment variables (see "env" as an example).
-   - For development, either use node to run the tailwindcss build or uncomment the tailwindcss CDN in `index.php`.
+     - CI_ENVIRONMENT = development or production
+     - app.baseURL with the URL of your server (e.g. `http://localhost/squireal`)
+   - Run `npm install` in the root of the project to install the required dependencies.
 3. Start the server
    - Start your apache server and navigate to `localhost/squireal` in your browser.
    - You should see the Squireal landing page.
+4. Development mode
+   - Run `npm run style:dev` to watch for changes for the tailwindcss files.
+   - Run `npm run prettier` to format the code with prettier.

 If you have any issues, please explain them in the "Issues" tab of the repository.